 Palmer Timber has been at the forefront in promoting responsible forest management and, to that end, has held FSC® (Forest Stewardship Council) Chain of Custody since 1999.

-In 2004 we added Chain of Custody for PEFC™ (Program for the Endorsement of Forest Certification).
+In 2004 we added Chain of Custody for PEFC™ (Program for the Endorsement of Forest Certification) and in accordance with the PEFC chain of custody standard we are committed to implementing and maintaining the requirements for the said standard.

 As a result, 95% of our softwood stock and 60% of our panel product stock is now certified under these schemes.